avabellaw/bright-times/readme.md

 **Events**

 I tested:
-* User can create event.
+* User can create an Event.
 * Access to event creation page.
-* Unauthorized access to event page.
+* Unauthorized access to the Event page.
-* Whether user is redirected to login page
+* Whether the user is redirected to the login page

 **Venues**

 I tested:
-* User can create venue.
+* User can create a Venue.
 * That a venue manager is created with a venue when created by a regular user.
 * Venue manager is created with a venue when created by an admin.